How to Limit Screen Time with Healthy Habits & a Bigger YES

 Your willingness to engage with your child in their transition activity can make a big difference.
 It helps them feel truly cared about, not just managed.

-But children need persistent guidance and a positive focus on developing purposeful, alternative interests that are a fit for their unique gifting.
+But saying no to screen time doesnโt really mean kids will find their purpose.
+Children need guidance and a positive focus to develop those alternative interests.
 It takes time and sensitivity to find out what it is that they love about their screen activities and how you could help them express that in the three-dimensional world.

 Do you have a child with BIG feelings and BIG needs?